 THE NAME ALMENRAUSCHEN DERIVES FROM THE AURAL SENSATION PERCEIVING A NON INTENTIONAL SOUND WORLD AND TRANSFORMING IT TO MUSICAL SENSE-MAKING.

-buy the lps here
+buy the lps here or send an email.

 VITAL WEEKLY number 1204

 KLAUS JANEK – THREE SEASONS (LP by Almenrauschen)

 KLAUS JANEK – INFINITE BANG (LP by Almenrauschen)

 Often I feel a bit reserved when I put a CD of solo recordings in my player; afraid that things might become boring, one dimensional, etc. But in the case of Klaus Janek, there is absolutely no reason to be afraid of this.
 Also when it is your opinion that the double bass isn’t such a rich instrument.